 The work is hard, but the payoff is there.
 Finance managers typically make 8-15% of the profit of their products, which nets them anywhere from $120k-$250k/year.

-If you work at a large dealership you may be able to have some weekends off, which is a huge bonus in this industry.
+If you work at a large dealership, you may be able to have some weekends off, which is a huge bonus in this industry.

 Sales managers (of which there are a few tiers at larger dealerships) are responsible for the sales department as a whole.
-They are the leaders of the salespeople, responsible for the work getting done and the employees being happy.
+They are the leaders of the salespeople, accountable for the work getting done and the employees being happy.

 Some sales managers can be responsible for the training and managing of the BDC.
 The BDC is the “business development center” also known as a call center.

-Transitioning from a individual contributor role to a sales manager role comes more naturally for some than others.
+Transitioning from an individual contributor role to a sales manager role comes more naturally for some than others.
 The hours are long (you leave the dealership last when the very last deal is done) and the work involves having incredible patience.

 Sales Manager income is very variable depending on what dealership you work at.
 Some GMs set up very aggressive pay plans, which in major metros can range from ~$120k-$300k per year.
-Some dealerships value the role less, and pay between ~$100k-$180k/year.
+Some dealerships value the role less and pay between ~$100k-$180k/year.

-Being a sales manager is a goal for many sales people.
+Being a sales manager is a goal for many salespeople.

-Customers realize that information is a key to getting a good deal on a new car purchase.
+Customers realize that information is key to getting a good deal on a new car purchase.
 You need to have information on how car dealerships work.
 That’s what this car sales training is going to do!

 I’ve watched the best floor salespeople get looked over for promotions simply because they didn’t understand what to ask for.
-I’ve seen finance managers cycle out of fantastic jobs because they didn’t forsee the stresses of the job.
+I’ve seen finance managers cycle out of fantastic jobs because they didn’t foresee the stresses of the job.

 More than anything, I’ve seen many fresh car salespeople give up because of lack of training and guidance.
-They give up after six months never having seen any success, writing off the entire career path.
+They give up after six months of never having seen any success, writing off the entire career path.